 Tip #2 – Save Money by Paying Up Front

 You may wonder how forking over a big lump sum to your auto insurance carrier will save you money in the long run.
-Well, some insurers charge extra to allow policy holders to pay over time.
-Insurance companies offer various ways for drivers to pay their insurance bill.
+Well, some insurers charge extra to allow policyholders to pay over time.
+Insurance companies offer various ways for drivers to pay their insurance bills.
 You can often pay monthly, quarterly, or on a six-month basis – but you might have to pay extra.

 Find out if your insurance company charges a “fractional premium” fee to break up your payment.
 If you can pay less often – or all at once – you may be able to save yourself a substantial amount of money.
 The bonus is that you are less likely to miss a payment if you pay everything at once.

 Tip #3 – Good Credit Means Good Rates